Free shipping to the Eurozone and USA14-day returns, no questions askedSecure payment: card and PayPalDesign inspired by Spain

 The optimism is almost biological in its intensity.
 Sagittarius doesn't just hope things will work out.
 Sagittarius assumes they will, often with very little evidence.
 This isn't naivety in the simple sense.
 It's more like a deep, philosophical conviction that the universe is fundamentally interesting and that new experiences are inherently worth having.
 Bad trip?
 Great story.
 Wrong career move?
 Learned something.
 Relationship that ended badly?
 At least it was passionate.

 The adventure side is connected but distinct.
 Sagittarius craves novelty, not in the shallow, attention-deficit way, but in the genuine "I want to understand how the world works by experiencing as much of it as possible" way.
 This can manifest as literal travel, but it also shows up as intellectual curiosity, career changes, new hobbies picked up and abandoned every six months, and an unusually large bookshelf with subjects ranging from astrophysics to Zen Buddhism.
+A Sagittarius who collects jewellery tends to collect it from places rather than catalogues.
+The brass ring from a Marrakech market.
+The turquoise pendant from a road trip through the American Southwest.
+Each piece is a souvenir of a story, and that's exactly how Sagittarius jewellery should feel.

 The honesty problem